 You will also have to take into account the following characteristics:

-- maintenance and cost : based on the criteria listed above, it will then be necessary to analyze the frequency of maintenance cycles.
-This will determine the overall cost of your installation, which must take into account the purchase price but also the operating and maintenance costs.
+maintenance and cost : based on the criteria listed above, it will then be necessary to analyze the frequency of maintenance cycles.
+This will determine the overall cost of your installation, which must take into account the purchase price as well as the operating and maintenance costs.

-What are the main types of vacuum pump?
+What are the main types of vacuum pumps?

 There are five main types of vacuum pump: